winningproduct/learn-portal/content/1-explore/02-context-competitor-analysis.md

 ---
 title: "Context Competitor Analysis"
-metaTitle: "Context Competitor Analysis"
+metaTitle: "Context Competitor Analysis | WP"
 metaDescription: "For any software product, it is essential to know how well it is doing against the competition.
 Competitor analysis is used to measure how competitive your product or service against the competition"
-published: false
+published: true
 metaTags:
   - Explore
   - Context Competitor Analysis